If you believe you will qualify for one of these reductions and it is not showing on your bill please contact us on 01993 861070.

 Rate relief for rural businesses

-- general store, post office or food shop with a rateable value of less than £8,500
+- general store or post office with a rateable value of less than £8,500

 Charity and registered Community Amateur Sports Club (CASC) relief

-Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or club and is wholly or mainly used for charitable purposes or as a registered community amateur sports club.
-The Council has discretion to give further relief on the remaining bill.
+Charities and registered Community Amateur Sports Clubs are entitled to 80 per cent relief where the property is occupied by the charity or club and is wholly or mainly used for charitable purposes or as a registered community amateur sports club.
+The council has discretion to give further relief on the remaining bill.